kojimagui/ludobia/README.md

 This e-commerce was developed as a project for the college.

-Click here to view the project https://ludobia.herokuapp.com/
+Click here to view project https://ludobia.herokuapp.com/

 ## Requirements